Kianoush-h/Sales-Analysis-Template-EDA/README.md

 ## Analysis & Visualizations
 * Discovering transaction_date column
 * Extract some information such as year , month and day
-* see number of transaction in each month
+* Transaction in each month
-* see number of transaction in each day of week
+* Transaction in each day of week
-* see number of transaction in each hour
+* Transaction in each hour
+* Sales over different Transaction Quantities

 ## Visualizition Analysis